-Here you must present your analysis (tables or graphs) and a discussion of the results.
-In constructing your tables or graphs, make sure that you provide clear labels and a title.
+Here you must present your analysis and a discussion of the results, as well as any robustness checks that you have performed.
+In constructing your tables and/or figures, make sure that you provide clear labels and a title.
 Readers looking at the table or graph should be able to see with no difficulty the relationship you intend to demonstrate and the population of cases that you examined.
 It is important, however, that you not only present the data in tables, but also explain it in words.
 Readers should be able to understand your key results simply from reading the text.